surajsinghgahlot/projects/Readme.md

                      b.
 It can intregrate with any version control system like github, codecommit etc. <br/>
                      c.
 It composite of two steps i.e codebuild and codedeploy and together it is called codepipeline. <br/>

-1. **AWS ECR**: <br/>
+3. **AWS ECR**: <br/>
             a.
 It is a fully managed container registry where you can save application docker images and its artifacts. <br/>

-3. **Github**: <br/>
+4. **Github**: <br/>
             a.
 It is a developer platform that allows developers to create, store, manage and share their codes. <br/>
             b.
 It also help developer to manage the different versions(history) of code. <br/>

 ### Solution:
-1. Openremote is a open sources and they guys already build their application to run on container.
+1. Openremote is a open sources and they guys already build their application to run on container. <br/>
-2. We used the same container to run the apps on the fargate(EC2).
+2. We used the same container to run the apps on the fargate(EC2). <br/>
-3. But we also modify the Dockerfile so that their will also compile with container.
+3. But we also modify the Dockerfile so that their will also compile with container. <br/>
-4. We created 2 branch in the repo one for dev and one for prod and connected with codepipeline through a oath read token.
+4. We created 2 branch in the repo one for dev and one for prod and connected with codepipeline through a oath read token. <br/>
-5. The token gives access to codepipeline to pull the code, and along with dockerfile we also create a buildspec.yml & appspec.yml file
+5. The token gives access to codepipeline to pull the code, and along with dockerfile we also create a buildspec.yml & appspec.yml file. <br/>
-6. Buildspec.yml & appspec.yml is a template file which gives instruction to codebuild & codedeply about the steps you want to perform on them.
+6. Buildspec.yml & appspec.yml is a template file which gives instruction to codebuild & codedeply about the steps to perform on them. <br/>
-7. Whenever developer push the code in github the codebuild build a docker with the help of dockerfile and push it to ECR and then after codedeploy deploy the same dockerimage in fargate.
+7. Whenever developer push the code in github the codebuild build a docker with the help of dockerfile and push it to ECR and then after codedeploy deploy the same dockerimage in fargate. <br/>